How AI and Automation Are Redefining Revenue Cycle Management

 2. Claim Denial Management

 AI also simplifies provider documentation by offering speech recognition for dictation and seamless integration with formatting tools.
-This reduces queries from coding professionals, speeds up claims submissions, and helps maintain benchmark standards for accounts receivable (AR) days.
+This improves documentation, reduces queries from coding professionals, speeds up claims submissions, and helps maintain benchmark standards for accounts receivable (AR) days.

 3. Fraud Detection